How to Become the Best at What You Do in 2025

-In his acclaimed work, “Outliers,” Malcolm Gladwell challenged the long-held belief in the transformative power of innate talent.
-Gladwell writes: “For almost a generation, psychologists around the world have been engaged in a spirited debate over a question that most of us would consider to have been settled years ago.
+In his celebrated book Outliers, Malcolm Gladwell takes a bold stance against the common belief that innate talent alone determines success.
+He dives into a significant debate among psychologists, questioning the very idea of whether innate talent truly exists.
+Gladwell states, “For almost a generation, psychologists around the world have been engaged in a spirited debate over a question that most of us would consider to have been settled years ago.
 The question is this: is there such a thing as innate talent?
-The obvious answer is yes.
+The obvious answer is yes.”

 The 10,000-Hour Rule